 A high school diploma is often necessary to begin a career as an emergency care attendant.
 Without a high school diploma the individual may not be qualified to begin emergency medical training.

-Step 2: Complete Emergency Medical Services Training
+Step 2: Complete EMT Training

-There are three options for emergency care attendant training: EMT-Basic, EMT-Intermediate and Paramedic.
-EMT-Basic training prepares the individual to manage patient emergencies, use emergency equipment and assess patient needs.
+There are three options for emergency care attendant training: EMT-Basic, EMT-Intermediate, and Paramedic.
+EMT-Basic training prepares the individual to manage patient emergencies, use emergency equipment, and assess patient needs.
 Along with coursework, these programs may include on-the-job training that allows students to work in an emergency unit or ambulance.

 EMT-Intermediate training varies but usually requires approximately 1,000 hours of training.
 This program concentrates on more advanced techniques and equipment, such as that used in the field to keep airways clear and administer intravenous fluids as well as some medications.
 Paramedic level is the highest form of training for an EMT and requires the completion of EMT-Basic and EMT-Intermediate training prior to beginning a paramedic program.
 Courses focus on advanced medical skills.
 Training can be completed in one to two years and can earn graduates an associate's degree.